-An organization's approach to sourcing, outsourcing and procurement has a direct impact on its ability to maintain business continuity.
-If the sourcing and procurement strategy focuses exclusively on driving down costs, organizations may find themselves sourcing from fewer providers to leverage spend and increase buying power.
+An organisation's approach to sourcing, outsourcing and procurement has a direct impact on its ability to maintain business continuity.
+If the sourcing and procurement strategy focuses exclusively on driving down costs, organisations may find themselves sourcing from fewer providers to leverage spend and increase buying power.
 Relying on fewer vendors increases the risk, however, should any one vendor be unable to support their customers due to a disruption and an inability to recover promptly.
-Organizations should consider all aspects of a vendor's capabilities and total cost of ownership, including business continuity, and not consider cost alone when selecting vendors.
+Organisations should consider all aspects of a vendor's capabilities and total cost of ownership, including business continuity, and not consider cost alone when selecting vendors.
+They should also evaluate "fourth-party" vendors, vendors/suppliers of the organisation's key vendors, where feasible.
+Examples of fourth-party vendors are prevalent in the technology space and could include Amazon Web Services or Microsoft, which may host critical SaaS products.

-Organizations in heavily regulated industries must understand specific requirements and obligations as they pertain to third-party management, including requirements for business continuity management and disaster recovery capabilities and plans.
+Organisations in heavily regulated industries must understand specific requirements and obligations as they pertain to third-party management, including requirements for business continuity management and disaster recovery capabilities and plans.
 These considerations, including risk assessment, due diligence, contracting requirements and ongoing monitoring, must be addressed as part of the sourcing and vendor selection process.
+In addition, regulators increasingly are focusing on fourth-party risk, as noted above.

-Outsourcing is especially impactful on an organization's business continuity capabilities.
+Outsourcing is especially impactful on an organisation's business continuity capabilities.
 Executives sometimes develop blind spots when they assume that outsourced providers are managing their own business continuity effectively and when estimating the impact that outsourced provider operations and processes can have on their own internal processes.
-As a result, organizations do not typically apply the same level of rigor and oversight to outsourced functions as they would to internal functions.
-The inclination to assume outsourced vendors are managing business continuity effectively grows more hazardous as organizations increasingly rely on outsourcing.
-It is prudent for organizations to understand contingencies that may need to be employed as they relate to any third party deemed critical.
+As a result, organisations do not typically apply the same level of rigour and oversight to outsourced functions as they would to internal functions.
+The inclination to assume outsourced vendors are managing business continuity effectively grows more hazardous as organisations increasingly rely on outsourcing.
+It is prudent for organisations to understand contingencies that may need to be employed as they relate to any third party deemed critical.

-How should organizations identify and prioritize vendors to manage business continuity effectively?
+Q 34 How should organisations identify and prioritise vendors to manage business continuity effectively?

 Ideally, all new and prospective vendors go through a risk assessment process that addresses the inherent risks across applicable risk domains (including business continuity) associated with the service or category of spend being addressed.
-The results of the initial risk assessment, combined with vendor criticality - as identified through the business impact analysis (BIA) - should dictate the level of due diligence required, with results of the due diligence culminating in segmentation and tiering.
+The results of the initial risk assessment, combined with vendor criticality - as identified through the BIA - should dictate the level of due diligence required, with results of the due diligence culminating in segmentation and tiering.
 The vendor segmentation should then drive contract considerations and specific requirements, as well as frequency of ongoing monitoring.
-Segmentation and tiering will dictate whether, and how often, the organization reviews and tests vendors' business continuity plans.
+Segmentation and tiering will dictate whether, and how often, the organisation reviews and tests vendors' business continuity plans.

 The riskiest or most critical vendors might be reviewed every quarter, where the least risky or least critical vendors may be reviewed only every year or two.

-When considering management of vendor relationships, organizations can prioritize based on the difference between transactional dealings with vendors of commodity goods and services that can be readily replaced, versus more strategic relationships, where the cost, time frame and complexity of switching providers is more severe.
-These more strategic vendors should be prioritized and more actively managed as part of an organization's overall business continuity posture.
-Organizations should assess if their strategic vendors' business continuity plans are aligned with the organization's own strategy and should evaluate how these vendors manage their plans in terms of oversight, testing and other factors.
+When considering management of vendor relationships, organisations can prioritise based on the difference between transactional dealings with vendors of commodity goods and services that can be readily replaced, versus more strategic relationships, where the cost, time frame and complexity of switching providers is more severe.
+These more strategic vendors should be prioritised and more actively managed as part of an organisation's overall business continuity posture.
+Organisations should assess if their strategic vendors' business continuity plans are aligned with the organisation's own strategy and should evaluate how these vendors manage their plans in terms of oversight, testing and other factors.